 If you have any questions regards the presentation, please email the school office so the questions can be collated and added to the Frequently asked Questions.

-The second half of the term sees pupils learn about the origins of the Vikings and the different routes they chose when invading England.
+In the second half of the term, pupils will learn about the origins of the Vikings and the different routes they chose when invading England.
 Pupils will learn about the invasion of Lindisfarne and the resistance of Alfred the Great and the key battles.